- Religion and Philosophy»

 3rd Sunday of Easter, Year A

+2. The second important aspect is Jesus’ invitation TO GO BACK TO SCRIPTURES to understand the signs that they have heard.
 Many of us today have lots of reasons to doubt the resurrection of Christ with the advent of different ideologies.
 What is truthful is that which is conformable to one’s personal understanding.
 Truth, therefore, is something that’s bendable!
-The challenge for us today is to continue searching for the truth about Jesus; the absolute truth which we can find in SCRIPTURE.
+The challenge for us today is to continue searching for the truth about Jesus; the absolute truth, which we can find in SCRIPTURE.
 In so many ways, it is easier to live at the level of doubt and to reject the Church.
 It is an enormous challenge to see the presence of Jesus Christ at work in His Church, bringing holiness and love to our world.

 Today we face the same challenges as the early Christians: we believe in Jesus but have our doubts that He is present in the Catholic Church.
 It is the Lord Himself who invites us to believe in His Church.
 Let us go forward with faith and confidence.
 Let us follow the Lord.

 There is a part of us that does not recognize or at least fails to recognize the Lord when our life, our future or our well-being is at stake.
 Today we are invited to bring this negative side of us to God for healing.
 Let us remind those we know whether our friends, relatives, family members, neighbors that it is still EASTER and we have four more Sundays before Pentecost!